Skip to main content

 Galaxy

 In order to use SCINet Galaxy, you need an account on Ceres.
-Sign up for a SCINet account to start that process.
-New accounts will automatically get a Galaxy user name and directory.
-The user name should match the email you used when registering for your Ceres account and the password will match your Ceres password.
+Click here to sign up for a SCINet account to start that process.
+New accounts will automatically get a Galaxy user name and directory with a default storage limit of 100 GB.

 NOTE: All uploaded and output files are removed after 90 Days so it is recommended users save their data outside of galaxy.